 Organisation and people

 The Fellowship is based in London, England, at the Charles Dickens Museum.
 Branches are located in the UK, the USA, Australia, Canada, Denmark, France, India, Japan, Italy, New Zealand, Scotland and the Netherlands.

 The Fellowship is governed by its Annual Conference, which all members are entitled to attend.

 Council comprises representatives of the membership, including the secretary or other representative of each branch, and the officers listed here and appoints its own Chairman.

 Honorary Officer - President: Ian Dickens Executive Officer - Hon Gen Sec: Paul Graham Executive Officer - Hon Treasurer: Eddie Jones Executive Officer - Hon Editor of The Dickensian: Dr. Emily Bell

-Member - Chair of Council: Elizabeth Velluet Member: Jacquie Stamp Member: Sati McKenzie Member: Simon Newton
+Member - Chair of Council: Dr. Jacquie Stamp Member - Dr. Sati McKenzie Member - Simon Newton Membership Secretary - Paul Allen

 Council nominates a management committee as its executive committee, to deal with routine business.
 It comprises the officers and representatives of the membership, is chaired by the Chairman of Council, and reports to Council.
 New Branches of the Fellowship are approved and granted a Charter by Council.
 Each Branch is self-supporting and elects its own officers.
 Interested parties are encouraged to start a new branch if there is not one nearby.